TEXT, APPLY ONCE AND BE CONSIDERED FOR ALL SCHOLARSHIPS.

 • The GI Bill helps qualifying Veterans and their family members get money to cover all or some of the costs for school or training.
 Review your GI Bill Statement of Benefits.

-GI Bill Benefits can be applied to MINT’s 0-3 Two-Summer Diploma Course and MINT’s 3-6 Academic Year Diploma Course.
+GI Bill Benefits can be applied to MINT’s 0-3 Two-Summer Diploma Course only.